kembadev/recipe-book/README.md

 ### Local database

-  > [!WARNING]
+  > [!NOTE]
   > Not recommended.

   For the local database, the project uses the lowdb library, which stores data in a JSON file.
 There is a class called LocalDB in server/src/helpers from which you can instantiate an object that facilitates queries to the database that includes methods such as addOne, findOne, removeOne, etc., to manage the data.

 ### Non-local database

   To use a non-local database such as MongoDB or MySQL, create a model similar to the local database model to avoid changing the controller and other parts of the application.
-For better integration, types are provided in server/src/types (see recipes.ts, users.ts, and auth.ts).
+For better integration, types are provided in server/src/types.